RTMP vs. RTSP: Which Streaming Protocol is Right for You?

 Pricing:

-The pricing plans for XSplit Broadcaster Premium are as follows:
+The pricing plans for XSplit Broadcaster Premium for 12 months are as follows:

 Regardless of your individual needs and budget, there’s a high-quality video encoding platform compatible with Dacast that will work for you when choosing the RTMP streaming protocol.